jbrudvik/baller/README.md

 ## Deploy

-To share your ball with others:
+Deploy your ball to GitHub:

     $ baller deploy